Roboto: Roboto Slab

 Roboto Slab is a slab serif font based on Roboto.
 It was introduced in March 2013, as the default font in Google's note-taking service Google Keep.
 (The font was changed to the sans-serif Roboto in 2018.)
 It is available in four weights: thin, light, regular and bold.
 However, no oblique versions were released for it.

-In November 2019, the typeface was updated, adding five new weights (Extra-Light, Medium, Semi-Bold, Extra-Bold and Black) and a variable font axis ranging from 100 to 900, along with modifications to characters such as "R", "K", "k", "g", "C" and "S" with characteristics from the sans-serif Roboto and similarities to most slab-serif typefaces.
+In November 2019, the typeface was updated, adding five new weights (Extra-Light, Medium, Semi-Bold, Extra-Bold and Black) and a variable font axis ranging from 100 to 900, along with modifications to certain characters, matching the updated (2014) version of the sans-serif Roboto.

+Variable Fonts

+As of 2026, Roboto has two variable font versions, namely Roboto VF and Roboto Flex.

+Roboto VF

+Roboto VF is intended to be a 1:1 match with the static version of Roboto and has three adjustable axes.

 Roboto Flex

-Released in 2022, Roboto Flex is the variable font version of Roboto.
 Roboto Flex has 12 adjustable axes, including optical size.
-Notably, the static font version of Roboto does not have weights 200 (Extra Light), 600 (Semi Bold), and 800 (Extra Bold), which can be achieved by Roboto Flex via the weight axis.
+However, unlike Roboto VF, Roboto Flex is not designed to perfectly match with the static version of Roboto.
 Roboto Flex supports Latin, Greek, and Cyrillic characters.

-Potential inclusion as the new Android system font

-Roboto Flex was still not used as the default system font in Android, potentially replacing classic Roboto.
-Meanwhile, Google started to use Google Sans Text as the default system font for Android system apps (e.g. Settings) in Google Pixel devices, following other Android OEMs who introduce custom fonts to their system apps.

-The Android source code has been updated to include the font as part of Android 14, though there are no official plans to switch the default system font from Roboto to Roboto Flex.